ftrader/bitcoinfork-collaborative-spec/design.md

 1. difficulty back to pre-fork, reset of recovery algorithm (DIAD)
 2. revert to pre-fork SIGHASH values (CSIG)
+3. revert to pre-fork EB/MGS settings
-3. set isMVFHardForkActive to false
+4. set isMVFHardForkActive to false

 ####5.1.8 Help information about new configuration parameters (MVHF-BU-DES-TRIG-8)